lv-saharan/omi-binding/README.md

 ```
 ## use esbuild to run the examples

-not just use esbuild and live server | nginx ....
+just use esbuild and live server | nginx ....
 ```bash
 npm start
 ```